-©NASPA/Hierophant Enterprises, Inc, 2020.
+©NASPA/Hierophant Enterprises, Inc, 2021.
 Copyrighted material.
-Express permission to post this material on Fresno Pacific University's website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
+Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.

+Counterclaims

-Counterclaims Decision-Maker to Determine Relevance We have also revised § 106.45(b)(6)(i) in a manner that builds in a The Department cautions recipients that some situations will involve counterclaims made between two parties, such that a "pause" to the cross-examination process; before a party or witness respondent is also a complainant, and in such situations the answers a cross-examination question, the decisionmaker must recipient must take care to apply the rape shield protections to any determine if the question is relevant. party where the party is designated as a "complainant" even if the same party is also a "respondent" in a consolidated grievance Id at 30323 process.
-Id. at 30352 (internal citation omitted)
+The Department cautions recipients that some situations will involve counterclaims made between two parties, such that a respondent is also a complainant, and in such situations the recipient must take care to apply the rape shield protections to any party where the party is designated as a "complainant" even if the same party is also a "respondent" in a consolidated grievance process.